Fed interest rate cuts won't help your credit card debt

 The average credit card annual percentage rate is 20.76%: Bankrate

-Wall Street and Main Street are ready to usher in the fall season with the first interest rate cut since March of 2020, the start of the COVID-19 pandemic, and with this comes the hope of lower borrowing costs.
+Wall Street and Main Street are ushering in the fall season with the first interest rate cut since March 2020, the start of the COVID-19 pandemic, and with this comes the hope of lower borrowing costs.

-While it may lower rates for mortgages, auto and personal loans, those carrying credit card debt are likely to be out of luck.
+While it may lower rates for mortgages, auto and personal loans, those carrying credit card debt are likely to be out of luck, in the near-term anyways.

 "That's where the real advice is.
-Don't expect the Fed to ride to your rescue", Ted Rossman, Senior Industry Analyst at Bankrate, told FOX Business.
+Don't expect the Fed to ride to your rescue," Ted Rossman, Senior Industry Analyst at Bankrate, told FOX Business ahead of the move.
 "The change is not going to be that significant.
 My other big point is that a quarter point, half point, even if credit card rates fell a couple of points, it's not that much of a difference.
 Just because rates are so high," he warned.

-Person inserting or removing Visa Credit Card using touch screen credit card payment at a Five Guys restaurant, Queens, New York.
-(Photo by: Lindsey Nicholson/UCG/Universal Images Group via Getty Images)
+A customer inserts a Visa credit card using touch screen credit card payment at a Five Guys restaurant in Queens, New York.
+(Lindsey Nicholson/UCG/Universal Images Group via Getty Images)

 CREDIT COUNSELING DEMAND SURGES IN THESE STATES